wenzstev/personal-site/_posts/2020-12-12-How-To-Deploy-Simple-Mern.md

 mkdir backend
 {% endhighlight %}

-From there, we'll initialize a new node program using `npm init`.
-This will ask you a couple of quiestions, and you can respond to them with whatever relevant information you have for your project (or just skip them entirely).
+From there, we'll initialize a new node program using the following command.
+This will ask you a couple of questions, and you can respond to them with the relevant information for your project (or just skip them entirely).

 {% highlight console %}
 npm init